cosmos/cosmos-sdk/docs/ibc/proposals.md

 # Governance Proposals

 In uncommon situations, a highly valued client may become frozen due to uncontrollable circumstances.
-A highly valued client, might have hundreds of channels being actively used.
+A highly valued client might have hundreds of channels being actively used.
 Some of those channels might have a significant amount of locked tokens used for ICS 20.

 If the one third of the validator set the chain the client represents decides to collude,